gmc-code/PC-using-RTD/docs/setup/VSCode make html and pdf.rst

 * Press :kbd:`ctrl` + :kbd:`shift` + :kbd:`\`` to open the VSCode terminal.
 * eg: C:/projects/project-name

-* Build an html version of the docs
+* Build an html version of the docs in the html folder within the _build folder inside the docs folder.

 .. code-block::

-    sphinx-build -b html docs docs/_build
+    sphinx-build -b html docs docs/_build/html

 From Project docs folder